TimeToogo/Penumbra/README.md

      - `Eager` - Relationships are loaded along with the parent and children are joined where appropriate.
      - `SemiLazy` - Relationships are not loaded with the parent entity but when one is required, globally every unloaded relationship will be loaded .
      - `Lazy` (Recommended) - Relationships are loaded when required for all entities in the request object graph.
-     - `ExtraLazy` (N+1 likely) - Relationships are loaded when required from for a single parent entity.
+     - `ExtraLazy` (N+1 likely) - Relationships are loaded when required from for each parent entity.